mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 ---

 ##### [To-Bus End Current Magnitude Measurements](@id ToCurrentMagnitudeMeasurements)
-In addition to the scenario where we add ammeters at the from-bus end, an ammeter can also be positioned at the to-bus end, denoted as ``I_{ji} \in \mathcal{I}``, specifying the measurement value, variance and measurement function of vectors:
+In addition to the scenario where we add ammeters at the from-bus end, an ammeter can also be positioned at the to-bus end, denoted as ``I_{ji} \in \mathcal{I}``, specifying the measurement value, variance, and measurement function of vectors:
 ```math
     \mathbf{z}_\mathcal{I} = [z_{I_{ji}}], \;\;\; \mathbf{v}_\mathcal{I} = [v_{I_{ji}}], \;\;\; \mathbf{h}_\mathcal{I}(\mathbf {x}) = [h_{I_{ji}}(\mathbf {x})].
 ```